Welcome Week 2019

 1-4:45 p.m.: One-on-one advising meetings with your first-year/transfer advisor.* Check with peer mentor for location.

 1-4:45 p.m.: Afternoon activities.
-Before and after your advising appointments, take part in activities on the Golden Rocks Patio or the On-campus Jobs Fair in the Olin Center.
+Before and after your advising appointments, take part in activities on the Golden Rocks Patio adjacent to Brew by the Slough.
 Athletes and international student have additional activities during this time.
 Plan to be at your individual advising appointment a few minutes before your scheduled meeting time.

 1-4:45 p.m.: Athlete-faculty mentor meet-and-meet, Gerber Center, Gävle rooms.
 First-year athletes meet their team faculty mentor.